TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### Product Details Page

 This section displays more information about the product.
-SUch as product description quantity of the product on Stock and the Price.
+Such as product description quantity of the product on Stock and the Price.

 It also allows to choose the number of products and add them to the Shopping Basket.